Anyanya: Legacy

 Even before the civil war's formal end, many Anyanya had crossed the border to Uganda, where their ally Idi Amin controlled the military.
-Despite opposition by the Ugandan President Milton Obote, Amin had recruited these fighters into the Uganda Army.
+Despite opposition by the Ugandan President Milton Obote, Amin had these fighters recruited into the Uganda Army.
 After Amin had overthrown Obote and assumed the Ugandan presidency in 1971, he recruited even more ex-Anyanya into the Uganda Army, as he regarded them as loyal to his government.
 Most of the Sudanese ex-insurgents actually acted as mercenaries.
 Ali Towelli and Godwin Sule were notable former Anyanya in the Ugandan military.
 As result of their association with Amin's unpopular regime, "Anyanya" eventually became a derogatory term in Uganda and was used as negative catch-all word for northern Ugandans as well as foreigners.

 In 1975, many discontented former Anyanya who had stayed in Sudan, took up arms in eastern Upper Nile and Equatoria.
 They were labeled Anyanya II.
 When the Addis Abeba Agreement fell apart in 1983, marking the beginning of the Second Sudanese Civil War, the Sudan People's Liberation Movement/Army (SPLM/A) was founded.
 Competition between Anyanya II and the SPLM/A led to the eventual defeat of Anyanya II.
 Some of its members were incorporated into the ranks of the SPLM/A, and others were consolidated into a militia supported by the government of Sudan.